irods/irods/docs/manual/configuration.md

   - `re_rulebase_set` (required) - this is an array of file names comprising the list of rule files used by the rule engine, for example: { "filename": "core" } which references 'core.re'.
 This array is ordered as the order of the rule files affects which (multiply) matching rule would fire first.

   - `schema_validation_base_uri` (required) - The URI against which the iRODS server configuration is validated.
-By default, this will be the schemas.irods.org domain.
+By default, this will be the local configuration schemas directory.
 It can be set to any http(s) endpoint as long as that endpoint has a copy of the irods_schema_configuration repository.
 This variable allows a clone of the git repository to live behind an organizational firewall, but still perform its duty as a preflight check on the configuration settings for the entire server.

   - `server_control_plane_encryption_algorithm` (required) - The algorithm used to encrypt the control plane communications.
 This must be the same across all iRODS servers in a Zone. (default "AES-256-CBC")